Wellness 101: Dimensions of Health and Wellness

-In my first post, I focused on my philosophy of wellness in connection to my personal well-being.
+In my first post, I focused on my philosophy of wellness in connection with my personal well-being.
 Today, I hope to expand on the content of my initial post and provide a more concrete understanding of wellness by presenting an overview of the dimensions of health and wellness.

 I believe the essence of wellness is an understanding that life is multidimensional, encompassing all aspects of life.
 Unfortunately, I believe this core concept is also one of the greatest misconceptions of health and wellness.